The HEXAFLY-International Hypersonic Flight Test Project

 Dr Chamitoff's NASA biography is available at: http://www.jsc.nasa.gov/Bios/htmlbios/chamitoff.html

 The American Institute of Aeronautics and Astronautics (AIAA) is the world's largest technical society dedicated to the global aerospace profession.
 In 1998 the Sydney Section became the first AIAA Section outside of the USA and encompasses all AIAA members in New South Wales and the Australian Capital Territory.
-In 2002 a second Australian AIAA Section was formed in Adelaide.
 The AIAA welcomes new members - both students and professionals.
 To find out more about upcoming Sydney Section activities and the benefits of AIAA membership visit http://www.aiaasydneysection.org

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.